 Post engaging content, respond to their comments and queries, and run social media campaigns to keep them interested in your brand.

-Don’t forget about making videos to show who you are and what your business is about.
+Don’t forget to create videos that showcase who you are and what your business is about.
 People buy from those they trust.

-Below is the first video I made about my business several years ago.
+Below is a new video I made for my YouTube channel.

 3. Send Personalized Messages